fortunecookies/overview/README.md

 >We offer simple a simple API to request information about a FortuneCookies player address.
 Our services cache blockchain information, making it easier to use when you need it.
 Easily get FortuneCookies or get GoodFortune balance for a player address.
 Learn more about [The GoodFortune API]
 >
 >GetFortuneCookies() returns an array of the FortuneCookies owned by an
 >
+>GetGoodFortune() returns the total GoodFortune possessed by a player address
+>
 >#### The GoodFortune Oracle
 >The GoodFortune Oracle is a smart contract on Ethereum that serves two important functions.
 First, it contains the official >formula for calculating GoodFortune the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as >contains pointers to every official Batch contract